Beyond Pooh Bear and Princesses

 Multi-use items are important from both a cost and space-saving perspective, and flexible pieces that grow alongside your child are key.

-For our triplets’ nursery, we created custom cribs that can eventually be converted into toddler beds.
+We created custom cribs for our triplets’ nursery that can eventually be converted into toddler beds.

 Window seats and closets double as storage units and nightlights, and the changing tables function as mirrors and can be easily used for additional storage in the children’s later years.